Arsenal Penitentiary: History

 The Arsenal Penitentiary opened in 1831 on the Greenleaf Point at the confluence of the Potomac River and the Anacostia River within the District of Columbia.
 It was designed by Charles Bulfinch and constructed adjacent to the north side of the Washington Arsenal separated by a wall.

 During the Civil War, the penitentiary was closed in September 1862 to store munitions on the request of the Ordnance Department.
 Its civilian inmates were sent to the Albany Penitentiary and court-martialed soldiers — to the Old Capital Prison.
 It was reactivated as a military prison in April 1865, and it was where eight Lincoln assassination conspirators were held, put to trial, and four of them were executed.

-They were buried along with John Booth in the prison's storeroom.
+They were buried along with John Wilkes Booth in the prison's storeroom.
 In 1869 the bodies were released to the families.

 The former Arsenal Penitentiary is a part of a restricted military installation and is closed to the public.